 1. Making the Cozy Front and Back

 Make your quilt sandwich with 1 piece of batting and your quilt block.
 Spray the batting and lay your quilt block on top, repeat for the other block.
 Quilt blocks as desired.
-Find centre point along top and bottom edge of each block and mark with pins.
-Place pattern on the centre pins and using pencil or erasable marker, draw round pattern piece, flip over centre and draw round again.
-You should have a semi circle type shape.
+Find centre point along the top and bottom edge of each block and mark with pins.
+Place pattern on the centre pins and using a pencil or erasable marker, draw round pattern piece, flip over the centre and draw round again.
+You should have a semi-circle type shape.

 I added a little had hand sewn detail around the spout for steam after I had drawn round the template to make sure it would fit.
 Cut out the semi circle and zig zag round the edge of front and back.